sailpoint-oss/developer.sailpoint.com/products/iiq/docs/identity-iq/plugin-developer-guide/chapter-2/index.md

 sidebar_position: 2
 sidebar_class_name: plugin_developer_guide_manifest
 keywords: ['plugin']
-description: Plugin Developer Guide Manifest in IdentityIQ
+description: IdentityIQ Plugin Manifest File
 slug: /docs/plugin-developer-guide/manifest
 tags: ['plugin','guide','identityiq']
 ---

-# The Manifest
+# Manifest File

-A plugin is defined in IdentityIQ by the Plugin XML object that defines the parameters of the plugin.
-Features such as Rest resources, Snippets, Settings, etc. are defined.
+A plugin is defined in IdentityIQ by the 'Plugin' XML object that defines the parameters of the plugin.
+Features such as REST resources, snippets, settings, etc. are defined in these parameters.
 The 'Plugin' object is defined in the 'manifest.xml' file.
 This is a required artifact.
-The Todo plugin manifest will be examined:
+The 'Todo' plugin manifest will be examined:

  ```xml
 <?xml version='1.0' encoding='UTF-8'?>